MuhammadIrfanBinZulkifli/Assignment/PART2.md

 Describe the additional features that has been implemented.

 1. Added a simple Main Menu to help player navigate the game.
-1. Added a section that describes the summary of the game on the Main Menu called "About Game".
+2. Added a section that describes the summary of the game on the Main Menu called "About Game".
-2. Added a feature where the player can set random values permanently in the "Settings" on the Main Menu and save it to use the value before starting the game.
+3. Added a feature where the player can set random values permanently in the "Settings" on the Main Menu and save it to use the value before starting the game.
+4. Added a new game object named "d" that doubles the alien's attack value.

 ## Contributions